Berik language

-Berik is a Papuan language spoken in Indonesia.
+Berik (Sewan) is a Papuan language spoken in Indonesia.
 Speakers are located in four village groups on the Tor River, in Sarmi Regency, Papua Province.

 US linguist John McWhorter cited Berik as an example of a language which puts concepts "together in ways more fascinatingly different from English than most of us are aware".
 Illustrating this, in the phrase Kitobana (meaning "[he] gives three large objects to a male in the sunlight"), affixes indicating time of day, object number, object size, and gender of recipient are added to the verb.

 Locations

 In Sarmi, Berik is spoken in: